Dear UNSMIS Members,

 Swiss Confederation: The Swiss Federal Office of Public Health (FOPH) informs that SwissMedic has approved the first COVID 19 vaccination for the Swiss market, starting with vulnerable groups.
 Follow the link to access the dedicated FOPH page concerning COVID for more information and to acces the COVID hotline.

 The canton of Geneva, following the launch of its vaccination campaign (in French) on 28 December 2020 provides the follwoing additional information:

-- Registration for the vaccination (in French) must be done online and is possible as of today, Monday 4 January 2021.
+- Registration for the vaccination (in French) must be done online.
 Priority is given to people aged 75 years or older.
 An explanatory letter has been sent by the Directorate General of Health to people registered at the Cantonal Office of Population and Migration.
 A specimen of this letter, addressed to holders of a FDFA legitimation card aged 75 or over, is provided below in French, English and Spanish.
 Upon request, it can be provided in other languages.

 - Vaccination will be extended as soon as possible to the 65-74 year old, as well as to vulnerable people under the age of 65.
 Online pre-registration is also possible (in French).
 However, non-priority (non-vulnerable) pre-registered people will probably not be able to get an appointment before March 2021.

 - The organisation of the vaccination campaign is likely to evolve in accordance with the number of doses available and the number of people registered.
 For this reason, it is recommended that you regularly check the updates (in French) published by the canton of Geneva.